loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What’s your favorite thing I do as a manager of this team I should keep doing?
+- What do you think I should know about the project, but might not?

-- How might I make this project more challenging or interesting for you?
+- Do you think that you receive enough feedback?
+Is feedback helpful for your personal development?
+What can I do to help you get the feedback you want?

-- What can I do to help you?
+- What can I do to help you enjoy your work more or remove roadblocks to progress?

 ## Career development

-- What’s one thing we could do today to help you with your long term goals?
+- What do you want to be doing in 5 years?
+10 years?
+3 years?

-- How do you think you did on your performance review this year?
-What do you think the results will be?
+- Which career or development goals do you feel like you’re not able to focus on right now?

-- What can you do to take action or make progress on what we talked about today?
+- What skills would you like to develop right now?

 ## Conversation starters

-- Who do you really admire?
-Why?
-(People often admire those they want to become)
+- How are your parents/grandparents?
+Where do they live?
+Do you visit them?

-- What do you like to do in your free time?
-What are your hobbies?
+- How is your family?

-- Would you update me on Project X?
+- What would you like to focus on at this meeting?

 ## Job satisfaction

-- What’s an area of your work you want to improve?
+- What’s one thing that could make your work more satisfying, and why?

-- How are you feeling about the project?
+- What do you like most about your job today?

-- What would be the most helpful thing for you to take away from this conversation in order to make progress on it?
+- What do you think caused that to happen?

 ## Other

-- What questions do you have about the project?
+- If you had millions of dollars, what would you do every day?

-- What haven’t you tried yet?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

-- What ideas can you bring in from past successes?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- How could we change our team meetings to be more effective?
+- Is there anything you’d like to see change about the team, and if so, why?

-- What’s the No. 1 problem with our organization, and what do you think's causing it?
+- What do you think are the key skills for your role?
+How would you rate yourself for each of them?

-- Is there anything that’s slowing you down from getting your work done?
+- What are your next steps to make progress on this problem?

 ## Work-life

-- When is your next vacation?
+- If you could change one thing about your job today, what would you change?

-- How are you going to approach this?
+- How are you feeling about work?

-- How can I help…? (be more productive/happier at work/enjoy work more/etc)
+- Is there anything that you need from me?

 <!-- end of questions -->
 ### Key Updates 🔑